rnemeth90/hashy/readme.md

 hashy is a tool for generating cryptographic hashes of strings.

 ## Getting Started
+Hashy is simple.
+Pass it a string from stdin, as an argument to the program itself, or using the `-t` flag.
+You can specify the hashing algorithm using the `-c` flag.

 ### Dependencies
 * to build yourself, you must have Go v1.14+ installed